-- Setting up SMOKE using available documentation (this manual) on file formats and script setup. - Reviewing log files for errors and warnings, then resolving any problems. - Reviewing reports generated by SMOKE core programs (e.g., reports from the Cntlmat program indicating which controls were applied and the changes made to the inventory emissions). - Reviewing and customizing reports generated by the Smkreport program, and comparing these to one another and to totals from the emission inventory.
+- Setting up SMOKE using available documentation (this manual) on file formats. - Reviewing log files for errors and warnings, then resolving any problems. - Reviewing reports generated by SMOKE core programs (e.g., reports from the Cntlmat program indicating which controls were applied and the changes made to the inventory emissions). - Reviewing and customizing reports generated by the Smkreport program, and comparing these to one another and to totals from the emission inventory.

-In this chapter, we provide documentation on the Smkreport program (Section 7.2, "Smkreport Program" [307]), on its main input file REPCONFIG (Section 7.3, "REPCONFIG Input File" [310]), and on the Smkreport output reports (Section 7.4, "Reports Created by Smkreport" [328]).
-In the final section of this chapter (Section 7.5, "Quality Assurance Methods" [338]), we outline QA methods that SMOKE users can apply to ensure that their inventory and emissions modeling efforts are as correct as possible.
+In this chapter, we provide documentation on the Smkreport program (Section 5.2, "Smkreport Program" [229]), on its main input file REPCONFIG (Section 5.3, "REPCONFIG Input File" [232]), and on the Smkreport output reports (Section 5.4, "Reports Created by Smkreport" [251]).

-7.2.
+5.2.
 Smkreport Program

 Smkreport uses the SMOKE intermediate files generated by other SMOKE programs to create a large variety of emissions and activity data totals to be used for QA of the emissions data.
 This QA is in addition to the QA performed by other SMOKE programs for checking file formats and input quality, and it focuses on analysis of the emissions values processed and output by SMOKE.
 Smkreport operates on one source category (area, mobile, or point) in a given run, though it does not operate on biogenic emissions because biogenic does not have the same structure of intermediate files that Smkreport uses for inputs.
 Each run of Smkreport is also limited to one speciation scenario, one grid projection and resolution, and one hourly emissions file.
 Smkreport can also read in growth or multiplicative control matrices, but not reactivity control matrices.
-All of these component datasets are optional, however, and their use is controlled by the settings in the Report Configuration File (REPCONFIG), described in Section 7.3, "REPCONFIG Input File" [310].
+All of these component datasets are optional, however, and their use is controlled by the settings in the Report Configuration File (REPCONFIG), described in Section 5.3, "REPCONFIG Input File" [232].
 Analysis of multiple source categories (area/mobile/point) in the same report is a postprocessing step in which the user can import multiple reports from different source categories and analyze across multiple source categories.

 The most important input file to Smkreport is the REPCONFIG file.
 Through this file, you have a tremendous amount of flexibility in generating different types of reports.
 Options are invoked by using reporting "instructions", which you prepares before using Smkreport.
-See the REPCONFIG documentation in Section 7.3, "REPCONFIG Input File" [310] for more information on the reporting options.
-Additionally, in Section 7.5, "Quality Assurance Methods" [338] we provide some guidance on the types of analyses you can perform using reports created by Smkreport, and reasons why you might want to use those analyses.
+See the REPCONFIG documentation in Section 5.3, "REPCONFIG Input File" [232] for more information on the reporting options.
+Additionally, in Section 1, "Quality Assurance Methods" [?] we provide some guidance on the types of analyses you can perform using reports created by Smkreport, and reasons why you might want to use those analyses.

 Smkreport can generate multiple reports with a single run of the program.
 Multiple report writing is helpful, because a large part of the time that the program takes to run is reading in the SMOKE intermediate files.
 Note that the multiple reports are all for a single source category for one run of Smkreport.
-As described in the Section 7.4, "Reports Created by Smkreport" [328], the report output names are configured by the REPCONFIG file.
+As described in the Section 5.4, "Reports Created by Smkreport" [251], the report output names are configured by the REPCONFIG file.
 You may specify either physical file names (including the path) in REPCONFIG, or you may specify logical file names and then make sure your script sets the logical file names to physical file names.
-Chapter 4, How to Use SMOKE [115] describes the default configuration of reports in the example SMOKE scripts.
-At the end of Chapter 4, How to Use SMOKE [115], we also provide information about how to configure the scripts to change the output reports that SMOKE will create.